 A short or medium length bottle teat with a rounded tip and a medium-wide base can allow a baby to take most of the bottle teat in his mouth close to the screw cap.
 This will give him a wide open mouth around the base of the bottle teat and the tip of the teat will be deep in his mouth in the same position as the nipple during breastfeeding.

 Comparing bottle teats

 Expensive branded teats with fancy packaging are not necessarily any better than cheaper unbranded makes.
-Many lactation consultants recommend starting with a cheaper teat and see how that works before spending more money on expensive brands.
+Many lactation consultants recommend starting with a cheaper teat to see how that works before spending more money on expensive brands.

 #1 The wide based bottle teat

-A popular choice with manufacturers is to make a bottle teat that looks like a breast i.e. a short bottle nipple protrudes from a wide base.
-However when the angle between the nipple and base is very steep, it makes it more difficult for a baby to make a wide mouth on the teat because they can slip off it and be forced to make a narrow mouth on the nipple tip.
+A popular choice with manufacturers is to make a bottle teat that looks like a breast i.e. a short teat protrudes from a wide base.
+However, when the angle between the nipple of the teat and base is very steep, it makes it more difficult for a baby to make a wide mouth on the teat because they can slip off it and be forced to make a narrow mouth on the nipple tip.
 If the artificial teat is also made of a relatively inflexible or rigid silicone, this will be even harder for the baby to shape and hold with their tongue and will feel very different to a breast.
 The particular teat photographed has multiple rings of ridges on the inside surface of the nipple base which will make it more difficult to keep clean.

 #2 The long narrow nipple